Mac Malware Guide : What are the threats?

 I have built a database of all known Mac malware over several years, assisted in part through collaboration with others in the Mac anti-malware community.
 It’s always possible that it is not complete, of course, and new malware does appear from time to time.
 If you discover something that is not on my list, please let me know!

 For the most part, there’s very little to be concerned about.
-Most are rare, to varying degrees between very and extraordinarily, and half of them either never were or no longer are a threat.
-Almost all of the ones that are real threats can be handled by anti-malware features in versions of Mac OS X starting with 10.5 (Leopard).
+Most are rare, to varying degrees between very and extraordinarily, and most of them either never were or no longer are a threat.
+Almost all of the ones that were real threats can be handled by anti-malware features in versions of Mac OS X starting with 10.5 (Leopard).

 You may see much lengthier lists of malware on the sites of some anti-virus software vendors.
 In my experience, much of what appears on these lists is ancient… worrying about those things is like losing sleep for fear of dinosaur attacks.
 There were many more Mac viruses in the days before Mac OS X (though nowhere near the current number of Windows viruses), but none of those viruses can in any way affect a modern Mac.